Diagnostics and Retakes

 • Lookup misses: practice reference navigation until it is part of the solve.

-This public worksheet is intentionally lighter than the app planner.
-It will not save your diagnostic, calculate a full weighted schedule, or adapt a calendar, but it gives you a cautious first read without needing a license.
+This public estimator is intentionally lighter than the app planner.
+It does not save your diagnostic, generate a full calendar, or include licensed topic drills, but it does give a cautious first read without needing a license.

 Diagnostic SignalHow to Treat ItNext Move